thesofakillers/infoshare/lisa/arrays/README.md

 ⚠️ **Attention:**
-When scheduling a job with [sbatch](https://slurm.schedmd.com/sbatch.html), always make sure to be in the base directory of the project (which should usually be `bert-infoshare`)!
+When scheduling a job with [sbatch](https://slurm.schedmd.com/sbatch.html), always make sure to be in the base directory of the project (which is normally `bert-infoshare`)!
 Otherwise, the jobs will fail as the relative paths for the log files will be misaligned.

+⚠️ **Attention:**
+Job array scripts have a unique SLURM argument, namely `--array=1-N%2` which means to read lines 1-N from the associated hyper-parameters file and to schedule 2 jobs at a time.
+As such, when that file is changed (or generated through a bash script), the corresponding line in the job script needs to be updated.
+If you forget to do this, then you might not run the amount of experiments that you'd anticipate!

 ## Job: Grid search for training
 To perform grid search for training, after modifying the file [hparams.txt](hparams.txt) accordingly, you can run